-On Thursdays, March 14 and 28, at 7 p.m., Brenda Evans will lead a Meditation Drumming Circle.
-No experience is necessary, and world instruments are available to share during this free and free-flowing drumming circle.
+At 7 p.m.
+Thursday, May 23, Brenda Evans will lead a Meditation Drumming Circle.
+No experience is necessary and world instruments are available to share during this free and free-flowing drumming circle.

-For more information, go to uucasper.org or visit UU Casper on Facebook.
+For more events and information, go to uucasper.org or visit UU Casper on Facebook.

 Nic sets winter education programs

 The Nicolaysen Art Museum has set its winter education programs.
 Details follow: